Genialqua/AirBnB_clone/README.md

 Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 14.04, python3 and pep8 style corrector.

 ## Repo Contents :clipboard:
-This repository contains the following files:
+This repository would contain the following files:

 |   **File**   |   **Description**   |
 | -------------- | --------------------- |